MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M06Lab01_PVA.md

 # Scenario

 Bellows College is an educational organization with multiple buildings on campus.
 Campus visits are currently recorded in paper journals.
-The information is not captured consistently and there are no means to collect and analyze data about the visits across the entire campus.
+The information is not captured consistently, and there are no means to collect and analyze data about the visits across the entire campus.

-Like most organizations Bellows College is quickly responding to concerns with misinformation about COVID-19, best practices, schedules and so on.
-In this lab you will build a Power Virtual Agent bot that will point to the Center for Disease Control page with questions and answers regarding the current status of the pandemic.
-The college will want this to be embedded on their portal site as well as to be made available ad hoc as departments make their own planned reopening.
+Like most organizations, Bellows College is quickly responding to concerns with misinformation about COVID-19, best practices, schedules, and so on.
+In this lab, you will build a Power Virtual Agent chatbot that will point to the Center for Disease Control page with questions and answers regarding the current status of the pandemic.
+The college will want this setup so that it can be embedded on their portal site, as well made available ad hoc as departments make their own planned reopening.

 ## High level steps

-We will follow the below outline to build our Power Virtual Agent
+We will follow the below outline to build our Power Virtual Agent:

   - Sign up for a trial of Power Virtual Agent